The metaverse revolution is here - and so the rush for virtual gold begins.

 Real estate management: Another great way of monetizing your expertise in the metaverse real estate is to become a manager of other user’s properties, including overseeing how virtual venues like concert halls and pieces of land are being best used.

-Real estate designing: Conceptualizing and bringing to live plots of land and metaverse buildings can be a very lucrative business.
+Real estate designing: Conceptualizing and bringing to life plots of land and metaverse buildings can be a very lucrative business.
 Whether it’s a private property, a shopping mall or a stadium, the need for specialized 3D designers will soon become one of the most in-demand jobs in virtual worlds.

 Many companies are rushing to the metaverse to set their virtual presence, but also to use it as a major advertising platform.
 Much like in the real-world, brands can open stores in virtual malls and advertise products and services across a number of virtual platforms, including leasing and selling virtual reality ads.
 As more users join the metaverse, it’s only expectable that it will become a massive marketing and advertising platform.